-The HUGS mission: to strengthen families and improve their quality of life as they face the emotional and financial hardships of caring for a seriously ill child.
+The HUGS mission: To strengthen Hawaii's families and improve their quality of life as they face the emotional and financial hardships of caring for a seriously ill child.

 HUGS was founded in 1982 by a small group of volunteers at Unity Church on Oahu who recognized the many challenges and stressors that families with seriously ill children face.
 They noticed families who were constantly challenged financially, spiritually, emotionally, and by many other issues related to their child's condition.
 They felt families shouldn't have to go through this journey alone.